 Hydroquinone has been connected with the paradoxical skin darkening that occurs if taken simultaneously with resorcinol.
 This one is another ingredient that is used in the skin bleaching creams.

-Despite the many concerns, most dermatologists and skin care experts around US still recommend hydroquinone for solving hyperpigmentation problems.
+Despite the many concerns, most dermatologists and skin care experts around the US still recommend hydroquinone for solving hyperpigmentation problems.
 The highest level of hydroquinone allowed over-the-counter (2%) is safe for use.
 Worst case scenario, it may lead to some irritation or redness, but this happens only if your skin is sensitive or if you have allergies to the ingredients in the cream.

 The whole fuss about the risks of hydroquinone started some years ago when an early study proved that mice exposed to hydroquinone ended up with liver tumors.
 However, it seems that the entire results were presented in a misleading way in the first place.